-ANTI-DOPING POLICY 2018
+ANTI-DOPING POLICY

-Definitions
+Adopted on 21 November 2020 Come into force on 1 January 2021 International Korfball Federation Utrecht, The Netherlands

+TABLE OF CONTENTS

+DEFINITIONS

+1. INTRODUCTION

+2. IKF VALUES

+3. PRINCIPLES OF POLICY

+4. POLICY AIM AND OBJECTIVES4

+5. MEMBER COUNTRIES POLICY STATEMENT

+6. EDUCATION5

+7. APPLICATION6

+8. REQUIREMENTS OF IKF MEMBER COUNTRIES7

+9. REQUIREMENTS OF ALL ATHLETES AND ATHLETE SUPPORT PERSONNEL

+10. TESTING9

+11. SANCTIONS

+12. MONITORING AND EVALUATION OF MEMBER COUNTRIES

+13. MONITORING AND EVALUATION OF THE IKF ANTI-DOPING PROGRAMME

+14. REVIEW OF THE IKF'S ANTI-DOPING POLICY11

+15. REPORTING

+DEFINITIONS

 Code World Anti-Doping Code

 IKF International Korfball Federation

 ISTI International Standard for Testing and Investigations (part of WADA Code)

 NADO National Anti-Doping Organisation

-Participant An Athlete, Coach or other support personnel that takes part in the sport of
+Participant An Athlete, Coach or other support personnel that takes part in the sport of Korfball

-Korfball

-Registered Testing Pool The pool of top level Athletes established by the IKF who are subject to both In-

-Competition and Out-of-Competition Testing as part of the IKF's testing plan.
+Testing Pool The pool of top level Athletes established by the IKF who are subject to both In-Competition and Out-of-Competition Testing as part of the IKF's testing plan.

 WADA World Anti-Doping Agency

-1. Introduction
+1. INTRODUCTION

 - 1.1.
 The Anti-Doping Policy for the International Korfball Federation needs to be viewed in the context of global efforts to tackle doping in sport.
 The IKF subscribes to the principles of WADA, an independent non-governmental organisation which was created through a collective initiative led by the International Olympic Committee following the Lausanne Declaration on Doping in Sport (1999).
 The IKF joins WADA in its goal to enhance, supplement and coordinate efforts to educate Athletes about the harms of doping, reinforce the ideal of fair play and sanction those who cheat themselves and their sport. - 1.2.
-The World Anti Doping Code is a core document that provides a framework for the harmonisation of anti-doping policies, rules and regulations across all sports and all countries in the world. - 1.3.
+The World Anti-Doping Code is a core document that provides a framework for the harmonisation of anti-doping policies, rules and regulations across all sports and all countries in the world. - 1.3.
 Governments have made a commitment to the Code and have formally recognised the role of WADA through the Copenhagen Declaration on Anti-Doping in Sport (2003). - 1.4.
-As a sport recognised by the International Olympic Committee we accept and implement the mandatory provisions of the Code. - 1.5.
-Our National Organisations must comply with: - a) The IKF's Code compliant rules; and - b) The NADO's rules for their respective country.
+As a sport recognised by the International Olympic Committee we accept and implement the mandatory provisions of the Code and International Standards - 1.5.
+Our National Organisations must comply with: - a) WADA World Anti-Doping Code and International Standards. - b) The IKF's Anti-Doping Rules, Policy and Procedures; and - c) The NADO's rules for their respective country.